baconjs/bacon.js/README.md

 `Bacon.mergeAll(streams)` merges given array of EventStreams.

-`Bacon.combineAll(streams, f)` combines given list of streams/properties using the given combinator function `f(s1, s2)`.
-The function is applied in a fold-like fashion: the first two streams are given to the function first.
-Then the result of this operation is combined with the third stream and so on.
-In this variant, the combinator function is applied to the streams themselves, not the stream values.

 `Bacon.zipAsArray(streams)` zips the array of stream in to a new EventStream that will have an array of values from each source stream as its value.
 Zipping means that events from each stream are combine